-House Staff must record medication given, along with any student health information on the Patient Tracker boarding house record keeping software, which links into the individual student's Health Centre records, and provides continuity of care.
+House Staff record medication given, along with any student health information on the Patient Tracker (boarding house) record keeping software, which links into the individual student's Health Centre records, and provides continuity of care.

 Non-prescription medication is kept securely in a locked cupboard, in a locked room in the Boarding Houses.
-(Please refer to Appendix 3.2: Boarding House Medication), containing indications for use, contraindications, dosages, side-effects and the duration of treatment before nursing or medical advice is sought.

 There may be times when students bring their own non-prescription medication for occasional use.
-Following assessment by the School Nurse, well labelled UKavailable non-prescription medicines may be booked into the Boarding House Medical Cabinet and dispensed as per instructions.
+Following assessment by the School Nurse, well labelled UK available non-prescription medicines may be booked into the Boarding House Medical Cabinet and dispensed as per instructions.
 All non-prescription medication from home must be in date, in its original packaging and administered as per instructions, unless advised otherwise in writing from a medical practitioner.